enzofrancescaHM/RoomXRNative/readme.md

 exposed to ReactNative, in particular if we would like to add showTextMessage function we must modify:
 - INDEX.TS - extend the register globals by adding our new function
 - MEDIADEVICES.TS - it's the bridge where the function is exported
-- SHOWTEXTMESSAGE.TS - it's a new file where a bridge funcion is called from WebRTCModule.java
+- SHOWTEXTMESSAGE.TS - it's a new file where a bridge funcion is called from WebRTCModule.java (if the function involves a promise it is not necessary)
 - WebRTCModule.java - here we call the GetUserMediaImpl.java that finally calls the real function in UsbCapturer.java
 - GetUserMediaImpl.java - direct call to the real function in UsbCapturer.java

+**NOTICE! if a new file is added, please add it to the changes section and also to the batch files tha copy the relevant changes to git.**

 - to send notification to javascript from JAVA we can do the following:
 https://reactnative.dev/docs/native-modules-android#sending-events-to-javascript